Dae12-Han/MSNLN/README.md

     ```

 ### Demo
 Here we provide demo test samples.
 Since Set5 dataset is consisted of 5 images, we randomly extracted 10 images from B100, Detroit, Manga109.
-You can check that demo datasets PSNRa average is over 37dB.
+You can check that demo datasets PSNR average is over 37dB.

     ```
     # No self-ensemble: MSNLN